Opinion | Antiracist Parenting During COVID-19 and Beyond

 The Time to Reshape Our World is Now

 The cultural work we do in our homes, the care work we do in our communities, and the activism we do to end systems of oppression may look different in the time of COVID-19, but it matters all the more.
 As stay-at-home orders begin to lift, let us remember: This pandemic will have long-term effects on our current and future social, economic, and environmental realities.
-The income, housing, and educational gap will be deepened, with Black, brown, and Indigenous people bearing the brunt of that blow.
+The income, housing, and educational gap will be deepened, with Black, Brown, and Indigenous people bearing the brunt of that blow.

 We can disrupt that from happening.
 It will not happen overnight, but when we continue showing up, reaching out, listening deeply, reimagining, and moving from a place that values Black, Indigenous, and other people of color, trans, and queer lives, we will create a better world.